 To streamline the selling process, it is advisable to declutter and depersonalize the house before listing it on the market.
 This means removing personal belongings, organizing closets, and ensuring the property is in a presentable condition.
 By doing so, you not only create a more appealing space for potential buyers but also avoid any complications regarding what can be left behind.

-In Ogden, as in most places, the general rule is that personal property should be removed from the house before selling it.
+In Salt Lake City, as in most places, the general rule is that personal property should be removed from the house before selling it.
 However, with mutual agreement, certain items can be negotiated to be left behind.
 It is crucial to consult with real estate professionals and be aware of local laws and regulations to avoid any legal complications during the selling process.
 Clear communication with the buyer and proper documentation in the sales contract will help ensure a smooth and hassle-free transition of ownership for both parties involved.